Learning from your past

 Learning from our past, especially from times when things didn’t turn out in the ways we wanted or expected, enables us to take another step towards becoming antifragile.

-Over the next six months, do you expect it will become more useful or less useful to be able to take decisions without knowing how things are going to turn out?
+Over the next six months, do you expect it will become more useful or less useful to be able to take decisions based on little information or without knowing how things are going to turn out?
 What steps are you taking to prepare for that?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.